Indian farmers trim gold purchases, threatening rebound in global prices

 But farmers such as Barkade say it may be too late, given the debts they have now taken on.
 He is paying 12 percent interest to the bank on his gold-backed loan.

-“Even next year I can’t buy new jewelry.
+“Even next year I can’t buy new jewellery.
 I have to spend to bring back mortgaged gold,” says Barkade.

-Additional reporting by Meenakshi Sharma in Mumbai; Editing by Douglas Busvine and Michael Perry
+(Additional reporting by Meenakshi Sharma in Mumbai; Editing by Douglas Busvine and Michael Perry)